-- 3.7.1 For all bio-CCS projects, including waste-CCS (see eligible sources of biogenic $CO_2$ in rule 3.2.3), the $CO_2$ Removal Supplier shall demonstrate and keep records (i.e. traceability, chain of custody) of the origin and type of the biomass feedstock in order for the resulting $CO_2$ to be considered eligible.
-Any share of biomass feedstock for which origin or type cannot be demonstrated will not be eligible, and thereby its share of $CO_2$ will be excluded from the quantification of CORCs (see section 4.4, term $F{eligible}$ ).
+- 3.7.1 For all bio-CCS projects, including waste-CCS (see eligible sources of biogenic CO2 in rule 3.2.3), the CO2 Removal Supplier shall demonstrate and keep records (i.e. traceability, chain of custody) of the origin and type of the biomass feedstock in order for the resulting CO2 to be considered eligible.
+Any share of biomass feedstock for which origin or type cannot be demonstrated will not be eligible, and thereby its share of CO2 will be excluded from the quantification of CORCs (see section 4.4, term $F{eligible}$).
 Demonstration of biomass feedstock origin applies regardless of the baseline scenario (see section 3.4).
-The $CO_2$ Removal Supplier shall demonstrate the origin and type of the biomass feedstock processed in accordance with the latest version of the Puro Biomass Sourcing Criteria. - 3.7.2 For all bio-CCS projects, including waste-CCS (see eligible sources of biogenic CO2 in rule 3.2.3), the CO2 Removal Supplier shall demonstrate and keep records of the sustainability of the biomass feedstock in order for the resulting CO2 to be considered eligible.
-Any share of biomass feedstock for which sustainability cannot be demonstrated will not be eligible, and thereby its share of CO2 will be excluded from the quantification of CORCs (see section 4.4, term Feligible).
+The CO2 Removal Supplier shall demonstrate the origin and type of the biomass feedstock processed in accordance with the latest version of the Puro Biomass Sourcing Criteria.28 - 3.7.2 For all bio-CCS projects, including waste-CCS (see eligible sources of biogenic CO2 in rule 3.2.3), the CO2 Removal Supplier shall demonstrate and keep records of the sustainability of the biomass feedstock in order for the resulting CO2 to be considered eligible.
+Any share of biomass feedstock for which sustainability cannot be demonstrated will not be eligible, and thereby its share of CO2 will be excluded from the quantification of CORCs (see section 4.4, term F{eligible}).
 Demonstration of biomass feedstock sustainability applies regardless of the baseline scenario (see section 3.4).
-The CO2 Removal Supplier shall demonstrate the sustainability of the biomass feedstock processed in accordance with the latest version of the Puro Biomass Sourcing Criteria. - 3.7.3 For all bio-CCS projects, including waste-CCS, the CO2 Removal Supplier shall categorize the biomass feedstock utilized for the geological storage activity into one or several of the categories described in subrules a-o. - (a) The non-sorted organic fraction of mixed solid waste, from normal municipal waste collection service, from collection of assimilated waste from e.g. offices, companies, hospitals, as well as refuse derived fuel and assimilated
+The CO2 Removal Supplier shall demonstrate the sustainability of the biomass feedstock processed in accordance with the latest version of the Puro Biomass Sourcing Criteria.29 - 3.7.3 For all bio-CCS projects, including waste-CCS, the CO2 Removal Supplier shall categorize the biomass feedstock utilized for the geological storage activity into one or several of the categories described in subrules a-o. - (a) The non-sorted organic fraction of mixed solid waste, from normal municipal waste collection service, from collection of assimilated waste from e.g. offices, companies, hospitals, as well as refuse derived fuel and assimilated industrial waste.
+This feedstock category is typically processed in solid waste incinerators.

-&lt;sup>25The host country is defined as the country under whose jurisdiction the CO2 Removal project operates and issues mitigation outcomes (i.e. CORCs).
+25The host country is defined as the country under whose jurisdiction the CO2 Removal project operates and issues mitigation outcomes (i.e. CORCs).

-&lt;sup>26Report of the Conference of the Parties on its twenty-first session, held in Paris from 30 November to 13 December 2015.
+26Report of the Conference of the Parties on its twenty-first session, held in Paris from 30 November to 13 December 2015.
 Addendum.
 Part two: Action taken by the Conference of the Parties at its twenty-first session (a.k.a the Paris agreement).
 FCCC/CP/2015/10/Add.1